souzamarcelo/souzamarcelo.github.io/research.md

 ## Automatic Algorithm Configuration

-Automatic techniques have been developed in the last years to automatically search for good parameter settings of some target algorithm.
-The so-called algorithm configurators apply heuristic algorithms ([ParamILS](http://www.cs.ubc.ca/labs/beta/Projects/ParamILS){:target="_blank"}, [GGA](https://bitbucket.org/gga_ac/dgga/src/master){:target="_blank"}), racing procedures ([irace](http://iridia.ulb.ac.be/irace){:target="_blank"}) or model based approaches ([SMAC](https://www.automl.org/automated-algorithm-design/algorithm-configuration/smac){:target="_blank"}) to explore the parameter space.
+Automatic techniques have been developed in the last years to automatically search for good parameter settings for decision and optimization algorithms.
+The so-called algorithm configurators apply heuristic approaches ([ParamILS](http://www.cs.ubc.ca/labs/beta/Projects/ParamILS){:target="_blank"}, [GGA](https://bitbucket.org/gga_ac/dgga/src/master){:target="_blank"}), racing procedures ([irace](http://iridia.ulb.ac.be/irace){:target="_blank"}) or model-based methods ([SMAC](https://www.automl.org/automated-algorithm-design/algorithm-configuration/smac){:target="_blank"}) to explore the parameter space.
 Some useful content about this research field include:

 + [This survey article](http://dx.doi.org/10.1007/978-3-319-91086-4_17){:target="_blank"}
 + [This presentation (video) of Dr. Thomas Stützle](https://vimeo.com/199009877){:target="_blank"}
 + [This tutorial describing the use of irace](http://iridia.ulb.ac.be/irace/files/irace-comex-tutorial.pdf){:target="_blank"}

 We have recently applied automatic configuration techniques for the design of heuristic optimization algorithms.
 First, we implement a configurable framework with the algorithm components and their input parameters.
 Then, we automatically search for good algorithm designs using algorithm configurators.
-Using this methodology, we found state-of-the-art algorithms for the [binary quadratic programming](/assets/publications/SouzaAndRitt2018evocop.pdf){:target="_blank"} and [test assignment](/assets/publications/SouzaAndRitt2018cec.pdf){:target="_blank"} problems, for example.
+Using this methodology, we found state-of-the-art algorithms for the [binary quadratic programming](/assets/publications/SouzaAndRitt2018evocop.pdf){:target="_blank"} and [test assignment](/assets/publications/SouzaAndRitt2018cec.pdf){:target="_blank"} problems.
 We are also working on the improvement of the automatic configuration tools.
-For example, we are exploring the use of capping mechanisms to speed up the configuration process.
-We are also developing analysis tools for irace (see [cat](https://github.com/souzamarcelo/cat){:target="_blank"}).
+For example, we are exploring the use of capping mechanisms to speed up the configuration process, and developing visualization tools for irace.

+In the links below you can find more details about these projects:
++ [AutoBQP](https://github.com/souzamarcelo/autobqp){:target="_blank"}: a generic solver for binary optimization problems
++ [capopt](https://souzamarcelo.github.io/capopt){:target="_blank"}: capping methods for the automatic configuration of optimization algorithms
++ [acviz](https://github.com/souzamarcelo/acviz){:target="_blank"}: algorithm configuration visualizations for irace

 ***